YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 ### Create Channel
 ```
-create-channel <node_index>
+create-channel <vertex_index>
 ```
-Creates a new channel in the specified node.
+Creates a new channel in the specified vertex.

 Parameters:
-- node_index: Target node (0-255)
+- vertex_index: Target vertex (0-255)

 Example:
 ```
 > create-channel 0
-Successfully created new channel in node 0
+Successfully created new channel in vertex 0

 > create-channel 1
-Successfully created new channel in node 1
+Successfully created new channel in vertex 1
 ```

 Error handling:
 ```
 > create-channel
 Error: Missing arguments
-Usage: create-channel <node_index>
+Usage: create-channel <vertex_index>
 Example: create-channel 0

 > create-channel 256
-Error: Node index must be between 0 and 255
+Error: vertex index must be between 0 and 255
 ```

 The command will:
-1. Validate the node index
+1. Validate the vertex index
 2. Create a new channel sequentially
 3. Initialize the channel with 0 axes
 4. Report success or failure